What to do With Old Blog Posts That Are Not Getting Any Visitors?- June 11, 2020 - Views: 149

 Michelangelo had “David” and DaVinci had his “Mona Lisa”.
 Similarly, you might also have some pieces that stand out from the rest.

-After all, you want your masterpieces to make first good impression.
+After all, you want your masterpieces to make a good first impression.

 See how SmartBlogger has featured its popular blog posts in the right section:

 Another example is Fizzle, which also features its popular posts on the homepage.

 Similarly, you can create a section on your homepage dedicated to showcasing your masterpieces.